PostHog/posthog.com/contents/blog/google-analytics-to-posthog.md

 ![formulas](../images/blog/formula-mode.mp4)

-Trends support simple mathematical formulas, which makes it easy to create custom insights to track specific conversion events, and percentage trends.
-Simply setup two or more variables (e.g. unique users and unique user from Germany) then input a formula the same way you would in Google Sheets or Excel.
-This is useful for tracking metrics like sessions per user, or pages per user.
+Trends support simple mathematical formulas, which makes it easy to create custom insights to track specific conversion events and percentage trends.
+Simply setup two or more variables (e.g. unique users and unique users from Germany) then input a formula the same way you would in Google Sheets or Excel like `B/A`.
+This is useful for tracking metrics like sessions per user or pages per user.

 ### 3. Enabling session replay will change your life